 - P. Cook, ibid, p.
 80.

-- As remembered by van Rooy in conversation
+- As remembered by Van Rooy in conversation with Tina di Carlo.

 - The images included, ‘Axonometric in Context’, 1977 (1977-78), acrylic, ink on paper, 165.1 (170) x 68.3 (66) no. 1549.78; ‘Collection of the Facilities of the Hotel’ (axonometic) 1977–78, Acrylic on paper, 80.6 x 113.6, no. 1557.78; ‘Project’ (section), 1977-78, acrylic, pencil, ink on paper, 74.3 (75) x 182.2 (186), 1556.78.
 The numbers included refer to the Guggenheim Checklist A0023B709909_OMA.